criteo/kafka-sharp/README.md

 ## Consumer

-Only a simple Consumer is provided (currently no support for ConsumerGroup).
-You can discover topics and partitions and choose which ones to consume.
+You can either consume messages as member of a consumer group or as a standalone simple consumer.
+In simple mode you can discover topics and partitions and choose which ones to consume.
+In consumer group mode you just start a subscription and let the protocol handle the partition attribution.

 Messages are received as a stream of events.
 The API is accessed either through `ClusterClient` (untyped API) or `KafkaConsumer` (typed API).
-For a given topic and a given partition you can start to consume from the latest offset, the earliest offset or any specific offset you chose.
-You can also start to consume all partitions from a given topic from the latest or the earliest offset.
+When using a consumer group you can manage offsets via specifying an autcommit period or requiring commits directly (or mix both).
+In simple mode you can directly specify which offsets to start consuming from (including latest and earliest offsets). `Pause` and `Resume` methods are available in both mode to stop / resume consuimg from a topic.

 ### Deserialization